GB 23971-2025 Organic heat transfer fluids +English, Anglais, Englisch, Inglés, えいご

 unused organic heat transfer fluids

-Organic heat transfer fluids that have not yet been put into service in a heat transfer system.
+organic heat transfer fluids that have not been injected into a heat transfer system for use

 3.3